Readers, subscribe for a freebie. Click Here!

 Last week I had a program of Insects Make WHAT?! at the Hockessin Book Shelf in Delaware.
 It was an enthusiastic group of children and their caregivers.

-During the presentation I discussed the four insects and the products we use that are included in my book, Insects as Producers.
-We also played several rounds of a game.
-A favorite activity of the program is the pollination activity we complete with cheese puffs.
+During the presentation I discussed the four insects and the products we use that are included in my first book, Insects as Producers.
+We had some fun with several rounds of a game, but the highlight of the program was the pollination activity--with cheese puffs.

-To better understand how insects and flowers work together, you can do this activity, too.
+To better understand or demonstrate how insects and flowers work together, you can do this activity, too.

 Please note: If you have invited me to your school for an author visit, please know this may be part of my presentation.
 It may be best to share this activity with your students after my visit.
 Thank you!